sap-tutorials/How-Tos/tutorials/2017/02/codejam-gettingstarted-hxe/codejam-gettingstarted-hxe.md

 [ACCORDION-BEGIN [Step 12: Advanced Topics](Advanced Topics)]

-The following items are meant for further exploration of the HXE server and things that are possible with it.
+The following items are meant for further exploration of the SAP HANA, express edition server and things that are possible with it.

 - [Raspberry Pi](https://blogs.sap.com/2017/01/26/tbt-sap-hana-and-raspberry-pi/)
 - [Fuzzy Search](https://blogs.sap.com/2016/10/26/hxe-fuzzy-search/)